 Now, there ARE a few specific situations where SOME transitions can be ok… The only transitions I think you should ever use are a cross dissolve (cross fade) or a dip to white or black.
 The exception to this rule is if you’re animating in titles or are getting creative for a section of your video you could look at various slides or wipes EXPLICITLY for that creative section.

 So again, it’s all about timing, making your cuts at the right moments and using jump cuts to zoom in where appropriate.
 Keep that in mind, and forget about all those fancy transitions!

-If you found this helpful, we’d really appreciate a share or a comment.
+If you found this one helpful, we’d really appreciate a share or a comment.
 If not – thumb it down, we’d love the feedback!
-Make sure to subscribe at PrimalVideo.com/subscribe to receive all our weekly updates, and I’ll see you next time.
+Make sure to subscribe to receive all our weekly updates, and I’ll see you next time.